Registration Processor

 Overview

 Registration Processor (Regproc) is a backend processing engine to enable the ID Lifecycle management.
 The diagram below shows the Registration Processor along with the other modules that contribute in issuing a Unique Identification Number(UIN) for an individual.
-Internally, Regproc follows the SEDA architecture where data flows via multiple stages till the UIN is issued.
+Internally, Regproc follows the SEDAarrow-up-right architecture where data flows via multiple stages till the UIN is issued.

 The relationship of Regproc with other services is explained here.
 NOTE: The numbers do not signify sequence of operations or control flow